jmgbsas/RtMidiC/README.md

 function rtmidi_in_get_message
 for that reason both had an apostrophe (comment in basic) The rtmidi_in_get_message and both callback lines in rtmidi_c.bi, I could fixed, but not test it yet.
-There is amakefile inside folder freebasic is the way to run swig in windows ina shell of Msy2 interminal or command if Msys2 isin teh PATH ,,and run
+There is amakefile inside folder freebasic is the way to run swig in windows in a shell of Msy2 interminal or command if Msys2 isin teh PATH ,,and run
 $ make rtmidi_c.h     --> and hit enter
 the rtmidi_c.bi will be generated, edit it and see the erros comparing with the fixed here.
 Warning after the line text with  "all :" in makefile,  the following lines must begin with a Tab, if not swig will fail.
-Swig.swg is configuration file come with swig.exe
+Swig.swg is configuration file come with swig.exe.
+Download Swig.exe and modify makefile to your environment.
+Download rtmidi project and build rtmidi.dll o downlod a binary from some place ,I use version 4.0.0 and rtmidi_c.h is for that version if you download another version, convert the rtmidi_c.h from that version.

 ```
 - The SWIG FB Wrapper to download https://www.freebasic-portal.de/downloads/kommandozeilentools/swig-fb-wrapper-70.html